strimzi/governance/GOVERNANCE.md

 Voting for PRs can be done using a comment in the PR or by approving (or requesting changes) the PR.
 If the PR author is a maintainer, this counts as a vote.

-PRs which affect only a single component can be approved by at least one positive maintainer vote and one positive vote from an owner of given component.
+PRs which affect only a single component can be approved by at least one positive maintainer vote and one positive vote from an owner of that component.
-If the PR author is a maintainer or an owner of given component, this counts as a vote.
+If the PR author is a maintainer or an owner of that component, this counts as a vote.

 ### Proposals